 Healthy, delicious, and satisfying…Those are the three words I would use to describe these chicken tacos!
 Not only that, they are easy to make!

 I am so excited to share this recipe with you.
-This is a family favorite in our home, and I’m confident it will be yours too!
+This recipe is a family favorite in our home, and I’m confident it will be yours too!
 This recipe came together from a desire to feed my family healthy and delicious meals.
-The combination of the grilled chicken, fresh guacamole, and the fresh vegetables in the pico de gallo made for a meal that I felt good about feeding to my family.
+The combination of the grilled chicken, fresh guacamole, and the fresh vegetables in the pico de gallo made for a dinner that I felt good about feeding to my family.
 Enough chit-chat; let’s jump right in!

 About this recipe:

 If you’ve spent much time on my blog, you’ve probably discovered I love to grill!
 And I really do!
 It’s a healthy way to cook your food while at the same time adding favor.
-Not to mention less mess in the kitchen, that’s always a plus in my book!
+Not to mention less mess in the kitchen; that’s always a plus in my book!